LeandroLovisolo/Customica/README.md

 Given the way Heroku works, it's not possible to persist data in the filesystem, so instead of rewriting the code responsible of rendering and storing the tshirt images, I decided to just code a configuration switch to run the app in read-only mode and check some of the existing designs into the Git repository (images in `public/designs` were originally ignored by Git.)

 If you want to run Custómica on Heroku, remember to set the `READ_ONLY` environment variable to true.

+## Final words ##

+I'd like to thank all my friends who encouraged me to pursue this project.
+It was a terrific learning experience and I'm a much better developer and aspiring entrepreneur because of it.

+If you'd like to get in touch with me, I'm [@LeandroLovisolo](http://twitter.com/LeandroLovisolo) on Twitter.

+Thanks!

+-- Leandro